stressedball/library/README.md

 Right part :
 Will allow user to register and add a book to the collection
 - a rectangular shape
-- 5 inputs max : Name of book, author, status...
+- 5 inputs max : Name of book, author, isRead...
 - submit button

 Make CSS.